mhayes853/swift-operation/Sources/Query/Documentation.docc/Articles/ArchitectureIntegration.md

 struct MyReducer {
   @ObservableState
   struct State: Equatable {
+    @ObservationStateIgnored
-    @Shared(.query(SomeQuery())) var value
+    @SharedQuery(SomeData.query) var value
   }

   // ...
 }
 ```

-> Note: By default, any declaration of `@Shared(.query(_))` will add a subscription to the underlying `QueryStore` which may refetch the query.
-By default, query fetches are deduplicated, so 2 declarations in quick succession will incur 1 real fetch.
-However, if you would like to opt out of this behavior, use the ``QueryRequest/enableAutomaticFetching(onlyWhen:)`` or ``QueryRequest/staleWhen(predicate:)`` modifiers on your query to indicate to the underlying `QueryStore` when it is ok to refetch the query.
+> Note: By default, any declaration of `@SharedQuery(_)` will add a subscription directly to the underlying `QueryStore` instead of using the cached subscription from Sharing.
+This allows you to check the total number of components that observe your query.

 You can also access and override the underlying `QueryClient` used by the `QueryKey` by overriding the `queryClient` dependency.